-The Labrador-Island Transmission Link is an important transmission line for the provincial energy grid due to its power carrying capacity and that it is used to deliver a large portion of the winter peak energy and demand to the Island Interconnected System.
-With a critical asset such as the Labrador Island Transmission Link (LITL), Nalcor Energy has committed to an extensive program to ensure the reliability of the Link as well as ensuring a broad range of options to efficiently restore power as the result of an unlikely structural failure along the transmission line.
+The Labrador-Island Transmission Link is a critical transmission line for the provincial energy grid due to its power carrying capacity and its general length.
+With a critical asset such as the Labrador Island Transmission Link (LITL), Nalcor Energy has committed to an extensive program to ensure the reliability of the Link as well as ensuring a broad range of options to efficiently restore Power as the result of an unlikely structural failure along the transmission line.